A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

+As a concrete example, we first convert the Legendrian knot $\widetilde{C_0}$ into a knot $\widetilde{C'_0}$ in grid position (see Figure~\ref{fig:W0205}).
+Then, by applying SW stabilizations at NE corners and horizontal commutations to the vertical segments whose upper endpoints are NE corners, we convert $\widetilde{C'_0}$ into the new knot $\widetilde{C''_0}$ in grid position (see Figure~\ref{fig:W0206}).

+Let $KD''$ be the corresponding Kirby diagram with the attaching circle $\overline{C''_0}$ on $D^4$ derived from $\widetilde{C''_0}$ (see Figure~\ref{fig:W0303}(a)).
+The 4-manifold represented by $KD''$ is diffeomorphic to the Stein surface $\Pi$.
+The diagram $\widetilde{C''_0}$ has a writhe of $5$ and four left cusps.
+Its Thurston--Bennequin number is $1$, and the framing of the attaching circle $\overline{C''_0}$ is $0$.

+\begin{itemize} \item[\textbf{Step 2}] Let $SF(0)$ denote the initial surface consisting of the 0-handle $D^2$, which is represented as a gray square.
+The self-intersections of the closed curve $C_0$ must be eliminated by lifting the vertical segments in columns $2$ through $N-1$ using 1-handles.
+To guide the subsequent operations, ensuring that the knot $\widetilde{C''_0}$ in grid position can be appropriately placed on the constructed surface at the final stage of the PALF construction, we draw a copy of $\widetilde{C''_0}$ on $SF(0)$.
+This copy is denoted by $B_0$ and serves as a guide (illustrated by the blue guide line in Figure~\ref{fig:W0301}(a)).

+In our diagrams, the grid lines are omitted for clarity, and column numbers are indicated only where necessary. \end{itemize}

-We perform a sequence of operations $\Theta(j)$ on $SF(j-1)$ ($1 \leq j \leq n-1$), proceeding column by column from the first to the $(n-1)$-th column. \begin{itemize} \item In the first column of the grid diagram, there is always a vertical segment of $C_0^{(0)}$ with an NW corner.
-Both points (marked in purple) lie on the boundary of the $0$-handle (Figure~\ref{fig:S0302}(a)). \item We then attach a $1$-handle at this position.
-As a result, a red simple closed curve $C_1^{(1)}$ appears.
-By lifting the vertical segment using the $1$-handle, the portion of the $0$-handle boundary not occupied by any horizontal segment of $C_i$ ($0 \leq i \leq 1$) is pushed to the right.
-Consequently, both points (marked in purple) again lie on the boundary of the $0$-handle (Figure~\ref{fig:S0302}(b)).
+\begin{itemize} \item[\textbf{Step 3}] We perform a sequence of operations, denoted by $\Theta(j)$ for $1 \leq j \leq N-1$, starting from $SF(0)$.
+The first operation, $\Theta(1)$, proceeds as follows: \begin{itemize} \item In the first column of the grid diagram, there is a vertical segment of the guide line $B_0$.
+The two endpoints of this segment (marked in purple) lie on the boundary of the 0-handle (see Figure~\ref{fig:W0301}(a)). \item We then attach a 1-handle at this position (the notation for this 1-handle will be explained shortly).
+Along with this 1-handle, a new red simple closed curve $C_1$ is introduced.
+By convention, we arrange each $C_j$ such that its rightmost portion lies near the $N$-th column (for instance, the right portion of $C_1$ is placed in column 6 in Figure~\ref{fig:W0301}(b)).